ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

 ## Digital Elevation Models

 The quality of the terrain corrections are directly related to the quality of the digital elevation models (DEMs) used in the process of geometrically and radiometrically correcting the SAR imagery.
+Cell values of the DEMs indicate the elevation in meters.
 We use DEMs that are publicly available and have wide-ranging coverage.

 In the past, ASF maintained a collection of DEMs that were pre-processed as appropriate for SAR workflows, and applied a preference hierarchy so that the best available DEM in any given area would be automatically selected for processing.
 With the public release of the [GLO-30 Copernicus DEM](https://spacedata.copernicus.eu/collections/copernicus-digital-elevation-model "Copernicus DEM" ){target=_blank}, we have changed our default DEM strategy to leverage a cloud-hosted copy of the global Copernicus DEM.
 This is now the default DEM for processing RTC products.